shushen/dpdk-ovs/README.md

-# Intel® DPDK vSwitch

-## What is Intel® DPDK vSwitch?

-The Intel® DPDK Accelerated Open vSwitch (Intel® DPDK vSwitch) is a fork of Open vSwitch, the Open Source multilayer virtual switch found at [openvswitch.org].
+[Intel® DPDK vSwitch][dpdk-ovs-github] is a fork of the open source Open vSwitch multilayer virtual switch found at [openvswitch.org].

-For more information on the project, check out the Intel® DPDK vSwitch homepage at [01.org].
+For more information on the project, check out the [Overview][intro] document or visit the [Packet Processing portal][01org-packet] on [01.org][01org-packet]

 ______

 ## Getting Started

-To get started right away, we recommend that you check out the documentation contained in the `docs` directory.
-These files provide an in-depth overview of the components, system requirements and basic operation of Intel(R) DPDK vSwitch.
-The documents are written in Markdown format, so for best results, view the documentation using a Markdown viewer, or on [GitHub].
+To get started right away, we recommend that you check out the documentation contained in the [`docs`][docs] directory.
+These files provide an in-depth overview of the components, system requirements and basic operation of Intel® DPDK vSwitch.
+The documents are written in Markdown format, so for best results, view the documentation using a Markdown viewer, or on [GitHub][docs].

 ______